 People who truly enjoy and excel in their work have one thing in common: they say that it feels right, that they feel incredibly blessed and that they were born to do what they do.
-Contentment like that reeks of purpose and whether – in this context – the chicken (physical traits) or the egg (purpose) comes first, the fact remains that the physical trait in question has served as an effective road map.
+Contentment like that reeks of purpose and whether – in this context – the chicken (physical traits) or the egg (purpose) comes first, the fact remains that, generally speaking, physical traits can give us clues to career purpose.

 I am not saying that your purpose is whatever your body seems built to do.
 No. However, physical traits, when aligned with a myriad of other clues, can often point us in the right direction.